TonySoloProjects/space_invaders_simulation/README.md

 python -m pip install --user pygame

-To run game, execute the following from a command line:
+To run game, execute the following from a command line in the project directory:

 python alien_invasion.py